uacaps/UITableViewCell-Label-Resizing-For-iOS7/README.md

 }
 ```

 Now we're done?
 YEP!
-Just set your labels inside the custom cell how you used to before we had to go crazy with NSAttributedStrings to get something to work.
+Just set your labels' frames inside the custom cell how you used to before we had to go crazy with NSAttributedStrings, but use the new boundingRect size to do it.

 ----------------------